Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Simulations

-The dynamical outcomes of planet pairs that undergo convergent migration are shown in Figure \ref{fig:illustration}.
-The results are dependent on the mass ratio of the planets and disk properties ($\tau_{\rm a}$ and $\tau_{\rm e}$).
-Basically four regimes are presented when the inner planet is lower than that of the outer one.
-The illustrated runs in each regime are provided in Figures \ref{fig:res_not_trap},\ref{fig:stab_trap},\ref{fig:overstab} and \ref{fig:esc}.

-Figure \ref{fig:q=1e-1} shows the numerical results obtained from an illustrated case where the mass of inner planet is ten times lower than that of the outer one ($m_{\rm i} {=} 1 \ M_{\oplus}$, $ m_{\rm o} {=} 10 \ M_{\oplus}$, $q {=} 0.1$).
-The numerical results shown in Figure \ref{fig:q=1e-1} can directly be compared with the schematic presented in Figure \ref{fig:q_ll_1}.
+Figure \ref{fig:q=1e-1} shows the simulations for the planet pair with the inner planet mass ten times lower than that of the outer one ($m_{\rm i} {=} 1 \ M_{\oplus}$, $ m_{\rm o} {=} 10 \ M_{\oplus}$, $q {=} 0.1$), the results of which can be compared with the schematic presented in Figure \ref{fig:q_ll_1}.

 We find that the simulations agree pretty well with the analytical estimates.
-No planets lead resonant trap (blue dots) in the upper left part of Figure \ref{fig:q=1e-1}, when the weak damping (upon the green line) and slow migration (left of the brown line) criteria break.
-When those trapping criteria are satisfied and as $\tau_{\rm a} / \tau_{\rm e}$ decreases, the simulations depict a transition from stable trap (green dots) to overstable trap (yellow dots), and eventually enter escape (purple dots) regimes.
+No planets lead the resonant trap (blue dots) in the upper left part of Figure \ref{fig:q=1e-1}, when the weak damping (green line) and slow migration (brown line) criteria break.
+When those trapping criteria are satisfied and as $\tau_{\rm m} / \tau_{e}$ decreases, the simulations depict a transition from the stable trap (green dots) to overstable trap (yellow dots), and eventually enter escape (purple dots) regimes.
 These results are indeed separated by the two analytical criteria proposed in Sect. \ref{sec:analysis} (yellow and purple lines).

-However, there is one point in Figure \ref{fig:q=1e-1} that simulations do not fully match the analysis, occurring at $\tau_a {\sim} 10^5 \ {\rm yr}$ and $\tau_a / \tau_e {\sim} 3 \times 10^2$.
-The theory predicts the planets in overstable trap regime whereas in simulations planets actually leave the resonance.
-We speculate that the reason is that as migration becomes faster, the perturbations intensify and become nonlinear, resulting in further increasing oscillation amplitudes around the equilibrium value.
-Consequently, the system becomes more likely to cross the separatrix and escape resonance.
+The simulations do not fully match the analysis at $\tau_{\rm m} {\sim} 2\ \times 10^5 \ {\rm yr}$ and $\tau_{\rm m} / \tau_e {\sim} 6 \times 10^2$ in Figure \ref{fig:q=1e-1}.
+The theory predicts the planets in an overstable trap regime whereas in simulations planets actually leave the resonance.
+We hypothesize that the increased relative migration rate leads to more intense and nonlinear perturbations.
+This results in greater oscillation amplitudes around the equilibrium point.
+As such, the system has a higher probability of crossing the separatrix and escaping resonance.